Range Officer Information

-FIRING LINE: During hours when an RSO is not on duty or when shooting on the 50 yard range during public hours, Members will be expected to “share the range” and communicate with each other regarding cease fires.
+FIRING LINE: During hours when an RO is not on duty or when shooting on the 50 yard range during public hours, Members will be expected to “share the range” and communicate with each other regarding cease fires.
 All other rules will remain in effect .

 SIGN IN: Game and Fish has provided us with sign-in sheets for volunteers.
 They are in the range office.
 Please log your hours and info.
-Also schedule yourself on the RSO calendar.
+Also schedule yourself on the RO calendar.

 Board Member – Rifle/Pistol Range : Kevin Ward

 Lower Ranges: Rangemaster – Rick Smith

 Shotgun Fields: Rangemaster – Eddie Mooney

 Tri-State Shooting Park Rangemasters are appointed by one of the Board of Directors.
 Rangemasters are in charge of range operations, range safety, general maintenance, repair and improvement activities.
-Range Safety Officers supervise range safety during public shooting days.
+Range Officers supervise range safety during public shooting days.
 Range officials report to the Board member responsible for lower ranges or shotgun ranges.